s1h2u3b4h5a6m7-ops/investorlens/STATE.md

   storytelling company page (scroll chapters) — then the 14 value-chain content micro-pass, then v1 QA and soft launch.
 UI-2 inherits a working router and must not reintroduce a second one.)*

+## Lessons Session AB added

+- **An animation that starts at RENDER is not an animation on ENTRY, and the difference only shows up once you render everything at once.** `.fade-item` had been correct for two months because the old canvas rendered one section at a time.
+Stack all ten and the same rule becomes wrong — the chain finishes animating in an empty viewport.
+Nothing about `.fade-item` changed; the surrounding assumption did. **When a layout changes from one-at-a-time to all-at-once, re-audit every animation for what triggers it.**
+- **A grep that finds nothing may mean the PATTERN is wrong, not that the thing is absent.** `class="vc-[a-z-]*"` missed `.vc-node` because the class is built dynamically (`'vc-node fade-item' + type`).
+The conclusion “that selector is dead” was drawn and was false.
+Grep for the bare token before concluding something does not exist.
+- **Use a real DOM, not a shim you wrote.** A hand-built stub agrees with the code you had in mind while writing it. `jsdom` parsed the actual `index.html` company-page markup and ran the real `company.js` + `story.js`, which is the only reason the content-equality test means anything.
+- **The content-equality pattern, worth reusing.** To prove a presentation layer changed nothing: render through the layer, strip ONLY what the layer is permitted to add (here, one class and a transition-delay), normalise serialisation on BOTH sides, then demand byte equality.
+Any altered word, number or tag fails.
+Pair it with a negative test — assert the layer's source never mentions the data field names at all.
+- **The cross-realm `deepStrictEqual` trap was already in this file, and it was hit again.** Arrays built inside the `vm` carry that realm's prototypes, so a structurally identical array fails `deepStrictEqual`.
+Recording a lesson is not the same as building a guard: the harness now carries a permanent `eq(a, b)` helper that compares via `JSON.stringify`, so the trap cannot be walked into a third time.
+- **Six harness failures, zero code failures — again.** Diagnose before fixing.
+  Every one was a defect in the test (jsdom still parsing when the scripts ran, cross-realm equality, an over-strict content assertion, searching only the LAST reduced-motion block, forbidding a line that legitimately moved into an `else`).
+Had any been “fixed” in the source, working code would have been broken to satisfy a broken test.

 ## Lessons Session AA added